Vehicle inspections are required for:

 - all ATVs and minibikes when no title document is surrendered

-- any time the Department of Motor Vehicles or designated County Official requests an inspection to determine if the vehicle meets the definition of motor vehicle
+- any time the Department of Motor Vehicles or County Treasurer requests an inspection to determine if the vehicle meets the definition of motor vehicle

 No identification inspection will be conducted unless all major component parts are properly attached to the vehicle in the correct location.

 The County Sheriff conducts vehicle inspections.
-For information regarding Inspection Station locations and hours of operation, please contact the designated County Official in your county of residence.
+For information regarding Inspection Station locations and hours of operation, please contact the County Treasurer in your county of residence.

 You will be required to produce ownership documentation at the time of inspection.
-If there is a lienholder or leasing company who has possession of the title document, you will need to contact the designated County Official in your county of residence so that they can request the title from the lienholder or leasing company.
-Ask that the County Official notify you when the title has arrived so that you can obtain a copy of the title for the Vehicle Inspection.
+If there is a lienholder or leasing company who has possession of the title document, you will need to contact the County Treasurer in your county of residence so they can request the title from the lienholder or leasing company.
+Ask the County Official yo notify you when the title has arrived so you can obtain a copy of the title for the Vehicle Inspection.